-I am Professor of Law at Bond University.
-My research explores the relationship between law and ethics at both theoretical and applied levels.
+I am Professor of Law and Associate Dean (Research) in the Faculty of Law at Bond University.
+My research spans the fields of legal philosophy, ethics and public law.
 I am interested in the ways in which ethical norms and relations are embodied in social practices and how these practices, in turn, provide the normative basis for legal and social institutions.

-Jonathan Crowe and Lara Sveinsson, ‘Intimidation, Consent and the Role of Holistic Judgments in Australian Rape Law’ (2017) 42 University of Western Australia Law Review 136
+Jonathan Crowe, Rachael Burgin and Holli Edwards, ‘Affirmative Consent and the Mistake of Fact Excuse in Western Australian Rape Law’ (2023) 50 University of Western Australia Law Review 284

 Jonathan Crowe, ‘From Alterity to Proximity: Emmanuel Levinas on the Natural Law of Love’ in Zachary R. Calo, Joshua Neoh and A. Keith Thompson (eds), Christianity, Ethics and the Law: The Concept of Love in Christian Legal Thought (Routledge, 2023) 149